A PNW student stands outdoors in front of a building

 Our Hammond campus is only 30 miles from Chicago and our Westville branch campus is only 15 miles from the Indiana Dunes National Park.
 Our two campuses foster a community full of contrasts: urban and rural, industrial and natural, well-established history and forward-thinking innovation.
 Our determined students — many of whom are the first in their families to attend college — make the most of this rich range of resources.

-Our impact also extends well beyond the region.
-Students from 30 states and 38 countries currently attend PNW, taking what they learn here and applying it all around the world.
+PNW has an impact that extends well beyond the region.
+Students from 37 states and 60 countries currently attend PNW, taking what they learn here and applying it all around the world.

 PNW's Undergraduates